-Due to the ongoing Global Pandemic, we ask that all RTCA families adhere to all policy and procedure changes that are sent out by the school administration.
+In order to maintain the safest possible school environment, we ask that all RTCA families adhere to all policy and procedure changes that are sent out by the school administration.
 All families must play an active role in keeping our school safe.
 All updates to the school safety plan will be sent to families immediately.
 At times some of the policy changes may temporarily conflict with portions of our student handbook.
-Families will be notified of policy or procedure changes as we transition from one phase to the next phase.
+Families will be notified of policy or procedure changes as the need for any such changes occurs.

 We take the safety of our students and faculty very seriously.
 All visitors are required to check in at the front office to receive a visitor's pass, which must be visible before going anywhere else on campus.
+Parents bringing any items to students during the school day should bring those items to the front office only.
 Teachers as well as administrators are expected to enforce this policy.